RoadmapStudios/commercebird-wallet-pass/readme.txt

 Empower your event attendees with mobile wallet passes, reduce friction at the door, and position your Tickera events for the future of ticketing.

+== Frequently Asked Questions ==

+= Q: Do I need a paid plan to use this plugin? =
+A: Yes, you need a Premium plan at commercebird.com and the main commercebird plugin.

+= Q: How quickly and easy can I set this up? =
+A: Very easy, all you need is to follow the installation steps and you can be done in 5 minutes.

+= Q: Where are the passes stored? =
+A: Our server stores the generated passes in your site's media library.
+They get automatically deleted when an event is cancelled or has taken place.

+= Q: Where can the customer view the Ticket's pass and download it? =
+A: On the Thank You page after payment and in the email confirmation.

 == Installation ==

 **To install CommerceBird - Wallet Pass for Tickera, follow these steps:**